 - Fermentation & Aging: After the pressing, they leave the wine to ferment and later to age.
 During this time, sediments naturally fall out of the wine to the bottom of the barrel.
 These sediments contain particles of grape stems and skins, dead yeasts cells, tannins, and proteins.
 They are called the “lees”.

 - Racking & Clarifying: At the end of the aging process, the “racking” takes place: The winemaker discards the lees from the wine by moving it to another container.
-At this point, there may still be small amounts of sediment that has not yet fallen out of the wine.
-To remove these remainings and clarify the wine, it undergoes the process of fining and filtering.
+At this point, there may still be small amounts of sediment that have not yet fallen out of the wine.
+To remove these remains and clarify the wine, it undergoes the process of fining and filtering.
 The result is a crystal-clear wine that is ready for bottling.

 The clarifying process is the main reason why most regular wines are not vegan.
 During fining and filtering their wines, vintners often use animal products.

 These animal products have the purpose of binding microscopic particles in the wine so that they fall out as bigger particles.
 Among the animal matter for this process are:

 - Isinglass, a form of collagen that is obtained from the swim bladders of fish.